 Poverty and disability often go hand in hand.
 80% of all people with disabilities live in developing countries.
 Nepal is one of the poorest countries of the world.
-The large majority of persons with a disability receive no care, nor education.
+Most people with a disability receive no care, nor education.
 Besides, this group of people faces various types of discrimination, exclusion and negligence, often based on religious, cultural or misinformed ideas.
 This largely hinders their rights and equal access to basic services and inclusion in society.
-The negative impact on the independence and income of the individual, it also leads to unused human capital and gross losses in economic development.
+The negative impact on the independence and income of the individual also leads to unused human capital and gross losses in economic development.

-In 2007, Karuna Nepal launched Share&Care – a community based health insurance programme, sharing risks and costs of healthcare and caring about children with disabilities and their families.
-Then, in 2011, Karuna Nepal launched Inspire2Care to ensure inclusion of the most vulnerable groups within the communities.
-It aims at the prevention of disabilities and the community based rehabilitation of children with disabilities.
+In 2011, Karuna Nepal launched Inspire2Care to ensure inclusion of the most vulnerable groups within the communities.
+It aims to prevent disabilities and to rehabilitate the children with disabilities using a community-based approach.
 From the beginning Karuna encourages poor rural communities to take leadership andresponsibility.
 Within the existing government system Karuna establishes a local committee and trains a community rehabilitation worker in communicative, medical and physiotherapy skills in every village.
-He or she is on the pay roll of this local committee and together with the parents, he or she establishes rehabilitation goals and carries out a yearly intervention plan for every child and adult with a disability.
+He or she is on the pay roll of the local government (municipality) and together with a local committee and the parents, he or she establishes rehabilitation goals and carries out a yearly intervention plan for every child and adult with a disability.
 Local auxiliary health workers are also trained in prevention of disabilities and supported in establishing a more effective maternal child health care system, such as the mobile tracking of pregnant women and their required antenatal check-ups and delivery preparation.

 Thanks to Karuna’s awareness events and lobbying activities and the strong collaboration with the local authorities and political leaders, the health workers and civil servants also feel increasingly responsible for reaching out to this forgotten group and to allocate funds for their cause.
-After three years, the local committees are independent from Karuna and continue the activities with their own resources.
+As of 2019 the government of Province 1 has decided to adopt the programme in their health policy and together with all 129 municipalities involved, will fund 66% of the implementation costs on the field.
+The Government will become responsible for implementation, support by Karuna’s staff.
+After three years, the municipalities are independent from Karuna and continue the activities with their own resources, supported by Provincial funds.
 This way, the system changes permanently.

 KEY SOCIAL IMPACT FIGURES

-Number of lives of children with a disability are being improved.
-They fully participate in the society and have access to education and (specialised) healthcare.
-70% of the children and their families experience a significant improvement in health, education, income and social participation.
+Percentage of children and their families experiencing a significant improvement in health, education, income and social participation.